-3. Select the current boot drive to as the source disk and then select the NVMe SSD as the destination disk.
+3. Select the current boot drive as the source disk and then select the NVMe SSD as the destination disk.

 4. Check the option “SSD Alignment”, which will improve the performance of the destination SSD.
-If you are trying to clone smaller SSD to larger NVMe SSD, you can click “Edit Partitions” to resize partition on the cloned SSD.
+If you are trying to clone smaller SSD to larger NVMe SSD, you can click “Edit Partitions” to resize partitions on the cloned SSD.
 After that, click on Start Clone to start the clone.